-This ten point inventory is meant for personal evaluation not for judging others.
-While it certainly could be used as a guide to help others, I suggest caution because lists and tests easily become legalistic tools that promote sinful pride.
+The ten point inventory below is for personal evaluation not for judging others.
+It certainly could be used as a guide to help others, caution is in order because lists and tests easily become legalistic tools that promote prideful differences.

-With this said, it’s certainly wise to examine and to guard our own hearts.
-I think you’ll find this 10 point inventory helpful.
+With this said, it’s wise to examine and to guard our own hearts.
+I believe you’ll find this 10 point inventory helpful.

 1. The test of anger: What makes you mad?